Frequently Asked Questions

 Air tightness and other naturally occurring phenomena effecting insulation performance, such as drafts and dust.
 SuperFOIL provides an airtight barrier that other insulations may not and as such contributes to a higher overall performance.

 Your building control officer will advise what U-value you need to achieve.
 As an example, to achieve the current UK building regulations for a retrofit with a ‘room in a roof’, you will normally require a U-value of 0.18.
 Other constructions may require a lower U-value, for example flat roof and insulation at ceiling level usually require a lower U-value of 0.16.
-The quantity of insulation required is dependant on the U-value to be achieved and the type of construction.
+The quantity of insulation required is dependent on the U-value to be achieved and the type of construction.
 To reach an U-value of 0.18 you will require insulation to an ‘R’ value of 5.5.

 Note: ‘R’ value is the measure of thermal resistance in a given material.
 The higher the ‘R’ value the better.
 ‘U’ value is the measure of thermal conductance on an entire structure (eg Roof).
 The lower the U-value the better.